toumorokoshi/k8s-object-refs/examples/DESIGN.md

 Normally, an object that references another object takes a long time to resolve, as it's dependent on the rate of the controller loop to refresh the resource state.
 This can be exacerbated with additional guards against unneeded work such as exponential backoffs.

+## TODO

+- controller runtime
+  - add support for getting the WorkQueue for a controller in reconcile() call
+  - enable cancelling a controller

 ## Design considerations

 ### Single-resource object references